 Why is that?
 Well, that is because only one side wheel (the hot one) is doing all the braking, causing excess resistance to the brakes.
 That increases the wear and tear of the brakes.

 What to do here: ensure the length of the trailer wire from a single controller output cable to the magnets is equal to better the braking balance.
-That will also provide the wheel brakes with the equal amount of power and brakes evenly.
+That will also provide the wheel brakes with an equal amount of power and brakes evenly.

 4. Poor connections